How To Handle Emotional Cheating in a Relationship

 The first step is self-care.

-While physical infidelity is pretty easy to define, emotional cheating can be a tricky situation.
-What constitutes emotional infidelity can vary from person to person and the line between platonic friend and romantic connection can be a slippery slope if you’re not careful.
+While physical infidelity is pretty easy to define, emotional cheating can be a trickier situation.
+What constitutes emotional infidelity can vary from person to person, and the line between platonic friend and romantic connection can be a slippery slope if you’re not careful.

-What is certain is that emotional cheating can be just as damaging to a relationship as a physical affair, depending on how your partner handles the aftermath.
-That’s why it’s important to understand what exactly emotional infidelity is and what some of the signs might be.
+What is certain is that emotional cheating can be just as damaging to a relationship as a physical affair, depending upon how your partner handles the aftermath.
+That’s why it’s important to understand what emotional infidelity is, and what some of the signs might be.
 That way, when it comes to handling this situation, if it ever comes up in your relationship, you can feel confident in how you conduct yourself and move forward.

 Here’s everything you need to know.